-Email Opt-In: What It Is And How To Use It In 2021
+Email Opt-In: Definition, Types & How To Use It

 What is an opt-in?
 Which sign-up method do I need to use?